tonymm81/web_page/client/README.md

 ### bug:
 - I manage to track news page issue and forecast search time issue to server side timestamp.
 I have to figure out how to fix it.
 Perhaps moving the time stamp function to index.ts?

+## version 183
+- Started to fix issue 6 and issue 38.
+I make a rule to client app news and forecast page.
+User cam make 3 empty search before timerule starts to count 3 minutes.
+(Not tested yet).
+- now i tested the new time rules and it works better now.
+I also give user a change to get new search, if earlier was empty. emptysearch limit is 2.
+- Then i also make a new route to apiforecast that client app first ask about timestamp and dependin on time rule, we get new or old forecast.

+### bug.
+- forecast error text shows faulty information after empty search.

 ## npm installs in this project:

 Mariadb 10.10